-Not everyone will like what you say, but that’s absolutely fine.
+Not everyone will like what you say and that’s absolutely fine.
 Why would you want to work with people who don’t agree with you in the first place?

-To build a brand on social media - or anywhere to that matter - you have to take a stand and become comfortable with polarising.
+To build a brand on social media - or anywhere for that matter - you have to take a stand and become comfortable polarising.

-This can, however, be difficult for consultants as they’re more used to gaining consensus across large groups.
-For example, when delivering a report that will be viewed by a dozen different people, all of whom you have to please in some way.
-At least to the point that the report gets accepted.
+This can be difficult for people in professional services as they’re more used to gaining consensus across large groups.
+For example, when delivering a consulting report that will be viewed by a dozen different people, all of whom you have to please in some way - at least to the point that the report gets accepted.

 Yet the best consultants know that they’re not there to be liked.
 They’re there to respectfully advise and guide their clients, even if they know the client won’t like what they're being told.

 You have to take the same approach on Linkedin.
 Your job is to take a stand.
 It’s not to pacify everyone as that simply won’t get you noticed nor will it make you memorable.

 08 Thinking you have to start the conversation all the time

 There are millions of conversations taking place on Linkedin every day.

 And, there are many ways that Linkedin helps by telling you about them.
 In your feed.
 In your groups.
 In the ’Today’s news and views’.
 Via email updates, etc.

 So how many of those conversations do you join each day?